Quick Summary

 The tropopause, a boundary layer, separates the troposphere from the stratosphere and prevents vertical mixing of air masses.

 Above the troposphere lies the stratosphere, known for its stability and clarity.
-It is the home of the ozone layer, which plays a crucial role in blocking the sun’s harmful ultraviolet (UV) radiation.
+It is the home of the ozone layer, crucial in blocking the sun’s harmful ultraviolet (UV) radiation.
 This layer is free from turbulence, making it ideal for jet aircraft routes.

 The stratopause, the upper boundary of this layer, marks the end of the temperature increase and the beginning of the next colder region.